Algae bioreactor: Industrial usage

 The cultivation of algae in a photobioreactor creates a narrow range of industrial application possibilities.
 There are three common pathways for cultivated biomass.
 Algae may be used for environmental improvements, biofuel production and food/biofeed.
 Some power companies already established research facilities with algae photobioreactors to find out how efficient they could be in reducing CO2 emissions, which are contained in flue gas, and how much biomass will be produced.
 Algae biomass has many uses and can be sold to generate additional income.
 The saved emission volume can bring an income too, by selling emission credits to other power companies.
 Recent studies around the world look at the algae usage for treating wastewater as a way to become more sustainable.

 The utilization of algae as food is very common in East Asian regions and is making an appearance around the world for uses in feedstock and even pharmaceuticals due to their high value products.
 Most of the species contain only a fraction of usable proteins and carbohydrates, and a lot of minerals and trace elements.
 Generally, the consumption of algae should be minimal because of the high iodine content, particularly problematic for those with hyperthyroidism.
 Likewise, many species of diatomaceous algae produce compounds unsafe for humans.
 The algae, especially some species which contain over 50 percent oil and a lot of carbohydrates, can be used for producing biodiesel and bioethanol by extracting and refining the fractions.
 The algae biomass is generated 30 times faster than some agricultural biomass, which is commonly used for producing biodiesel.

 Microgeneration

+The BIQ House built in 2013 in Germany is a showcase experimental bionic house using glass facade panels for the cultivation of micro algae.

+Once the panels heat up thermal energy can also be extracted through a heat exchanger in order to supply warm water to the building.
+The technology is still in an early stage and not yet fit for a wider use.